How will Brexit impact the Erasmus+ programme?

 This applies for example to a French higher education student on an Erasmus+ mobility in London, but equally to a UK student in vocational training taking part in an Erasmus+ traineeship in Budapest.

-These measures will apply until all Erasmus+ learning mobility activities that started before 30 March 2019 have been completed, taking into account that these mobility activities can have a duration of up to a maximum of 12 months.
+These measures will apply until all Erasmus+ learning mobility activities that started before the date on which the UK leaves the European Union have been completed, taking into account that these mobility activities can have a duration of up to a maximum of 12 months.

 It is applicable to all Erasmus+ programme countries, i.e. EU Member States, plus Liechtenstein, Norway, Iceland, Turkey, North Macedonia, Serbia and the UK.

-All ongoing Erasmus+ mobility activities, including international activities that started before 30 March 2019, will be covered by the contingency measures.
+All ongoing Erasmus+ mobility activities, including international activities that started before the date on which the UK leaves the European Union, will be covered by the Erasmus+ contingency measures.

-All ongoing Erasmus+ exchanges that started before 30 March 2019 will be covered by the contingency measures.
+All ongoing Erasmus+ exchanges that started before the date on which the UK leaves the European Union will be covered by the Erasmus+ contingency measures.

 Through their national Erasmus+ contact points: the Erasmus+ National Agencies established in each Erasmus+ programme country.

-The proposal for the specific Erasmus+ contingency regulation aims to avoid the very disruptive impact a “no-deal” scenario would have for citizens who are abroad on the day the UK leaves the Union.
+The Erasmus+ contingency regulation aims to avoid the very disruptive impact a “no-deal” scenario would have for citizens who are abroad on the day the UK leaves the Union.
 It is an immediate solution, to the most immediate problem.
 Therefore, this Regulation does not cover mobility activities starting from the date of withdrawal of the UK from the EU.

 At the same time, the Commission proposed a horizontal contingency regulation (Regulation on measures concerning the implementation and financing of the general budget of the Union in 2019 in relation to the withdrawal of the UK from the Union).
-This proposal will cover learning exchanges starting as of 30 March under certain specific conditions and in a more restrictive way.
+If adopted by the Council, this horizontal regulation would cover learning exchanges starting after the date on which the UK leaves the European Union under certain specific conditions and in a more restrictive way.

-The Union contribution to the ongoing mobility activities covered by the proposal was already provided for in the general EU budget.
+The Union contribution to the ongoing mobility activities covered by the Erasmus+ contingency regulation was already provided for in the general EU budget.

-Under this proposal, the UK National Agency will carry out the ongoing learning mobilities which started before 30 March.
+Under the Erasmus+ contingency regulation, the UK National Agency will carry out the ongoing learning mobilities which started before the date on which the UK leaves the European Union.

 We cannot speculate on the fate of the UK National Agency beyond this point.

-Under this proposal, the Erasmus Charter for Higher Education will apply to UK universities until they carry out the ongoing learning mobilities which started before 30 March.
+Under the Erasmus+ contingency regulation, the Erasmus Charter for Higher Education will apply to UK universities until they carry out the ongoing learning mobilities which started before the date on which the UK leaves the European Union.

 No formal recognition is automatically linked to a learning period abroad.
 This is up to Member States and the academic institutions.